eddie-englund/mock-piq-integration/readme.md

 ### Prerequisites

+`Note that steps 1 and 2 can be skipped if you use docker`

 1. Install [NodeJs](https://nodejs.org/en/) and make sure it's working (simply write node --version in a console/terminal)
 2. Make sure NPM was also installed with node, so run `npm --version`.
 If it isn't installed, install it.
 Heres a [guide](https://blog.teamtreehouse.com/install-node-js-npm-mac)
 3. Install (ngrok)[https://ngrok.com/]